Twrigh18/Purchasing-Portfolio-PowerBI/README.md

 ## What is the Requisition Lowest Amount ?

+<img width="1467" alt="Requisitions lowest amount" src="https://github.com/user-attachments/assets/d9c56c15-1d74-4a80-bd72-f88653ed7aa4">

 The lowest amount on a requisition is **-11.96** or around -$12 dollars.
 This means that the requisition had so many discounts to the point where the supplier gave back the department 12 dollars.

-## What Kind of Requisition Is the Lowest Amount ?

-<img width="1467" alt="Requisitions lowest amount" src="https://github.com/user-attachments/assets/d9c56c15-1d74-4a80-bd72-f88653ed7aa4">

 This is a pay an invoice requisition.
 From pulling this up in Workday.
 This requisition is textbook purchases for student athletes each team like Football Basketball Baseball etc. for SDA.
 There were around 13 discounts out of 21 different teams that had textbook purchases for student athletes that made the total on the requisition around -12 dollars.
 Note this is the only requisition with a negative amount.

 ## What Is the Requisition Highest Amount ?

+<img width="1467" alt="Requisitions highest amount" src="https://github.com/user-attachments/assets/5524c659-678e-4c0f-bf5a-78371d304287">

 The highest amount on a requisition is $139,066,673.
 That is a lot of money for a purchase.
-I am guessing this is a construction purchase
+I am guessing this is a construction purchase.

-## What Kind of Requisition Is the Highest Amount ?

 This requisition is for construction services for the new building lab called Interdisciplinary Science and Technology Building (ISTB 12) at the Polytechnic campus.
 There is probably lots of fancy lab equipment that needs to be installed.
 Anything with science orders is more expensive.

-<img width="1467" alt="Requisitions highest amount" src="https://github.com/user-attachments/assets/5524c659-678e-4c0f-bf5a-78371d304287">

 ## How Many Requisitions and Their Total Amounts Used the Requisition Type of Goods and Services ?